Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 It can be hard for children to communicate their thoughts and emotions.
 Art therapy can provide a way for children to express themselves.
 Children are naturally creative, and painting a picture may be easier than talking about complex or scary topics.
 Creating artwork may also increase a child’s sense of control at a time when so much is out of control.

-Art therapy may allow cancer patients to understand fears, insecurities, or stress.
+Art therapy may allow children to understand fears, insecurities, or stress.
 For example, a child may draw a picture of playing with friends, which the art therapist may use as a starting point to discuss feelings of loneliness.

 Children should be encouraged to engage in art and creative play as part of their regular activities.
-Art therapy during childhood cancer may be offered as part of child life, rehabilitation, or mental health services in hospitals and clinics.
+Art therapy for children with serious illnesses may be offered as part of child life, rehabilitation, or mental health services in hospitals and clinics.
 Art therapy may also be offered in schools, community centers, and private clinics.

-Art therapy is a child-friendly complementary therapy that can be an important component of care in childhood cancer.
+Art therapy is a child-friendly complementary therapy that can be an important component of care during a serious illness.

 For more information on the professional practice of art therapy, visit the American Art Therapy Association.